dcmorse/ready-set-bet/README.md

 # ready-set-bet
-learn abouth the board game Ready Set Bet by doing math
+learn about the board game Ready Set Bet by doing math